Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/AddonHooks.md

 ## 3) Custom ability effects (C#)

 All generic Lantern techniques are implemented as `CompAbilityEffect_*` with XML `CompProperties_*`.
 If you want a new technique, create a new `CompAbilityEffect` + properties class under your own namespace, and add it to an `AbilityDef` like any vanilla ability comp.

 ---

-## 4) Legacy hediff‑based power grants
+## 4) Legacy hediff-based power grants

-If you prefer “ring applies a hediff, hediff grants abilities,” use:
+If you prefer "ring applies a hediff, hediff grants abilities", use:

 ```xml
 <li Class="DrAke.LanternsFramework.Abilities.HediffCompProperties_GiveAbilities">